 Response and comment quality

-When commented is true, the response includes the full tweet object of the comment itself: text, engagement metrics, language detection, timestamp.
+When commented is true, the response from /check-comment includes the full tweet object of the comment itself: text, engagement metrics, language detection, timestamp.
 Use this to enforce minimum length, required keywords, or reject emoji-only spam replies.
 In a campaign where the comment is the entire engagement task, the quality bar should be higher than a single emoji.

 def comment_is_acceptable(comment: dict, min_length: int = 20, required_keyword: str = None) -> bool: